spttruong/stevens-closet/README.md

 ## Outline of features

-This project is my take on a style/fasion blog.
+This project a style/fasion blog SPA to practice implementing VueJS.

 **Features**: